tj/co/Readme.md

   thunks _or_ promises, letting you write non-blocking code in a nice-ish way.

-  Currently you must use the `--harmony-generators` flag when running node 0.11.x to get access to generators.
-Or use gnode to spawn your node instance.
-  However note that performance degrades quickly compared to 0.11.x.

   Co is careful to relay any errors that occur back to the generator, including those within the thunk, or from the thunk's callback.
 "Uncaught" exceptions in the generator are passed to `co()`'s thunk.

   Make sure to view the [examples](https://github.com/visionmedia/co/tree/master/examples).

+## Platform Compatibility

+  When using node 0.11.x or greater, you must use the `--harmony-generators` flag or just `--harmony` to get access to generators.

+  When using node 0.10.x and lower or browsers without generator support, you must use [gnode](https://github.com/TooTallNate/gnode) and/or [regenerator](http://facebook.github.io/regenerator/).

+  When using node 0.8.x and lower or browsers without `setImmediate`, you must include a `setImmediate` polyfill.
+  For a really simple polyfill, you may use [component/setimmediate.js](https://github.com/component/setimmediate.js).
+  For a more robust polyfill, you may use [YuzuJS/setImmediate](https://github.com/YuzuJS/setImmediate).

 ## Installation